3. Pandas

 Once the data becomes a Series, you can immediately run a wide range of descriptive statistics.
 Let’s try a few.

 How about summing all the numbers?
 Make a new cell and run this.
-It should spit out the total.
+It should spit out the total, just like the sum() function in the last chapter.

 my_series.sum()